 acute condition that has a proven Western treatment,

-that is an excellent way to go.
+then that is an excellent way to go and acupuncture can play a supportive role.
 But when you have

 a chronic condition that involves lifestyle, diet,